 - Obtaining local, state, and federal environmental approvals and permits;

-- Advice and representation in connection with real estate contamination issues, including the preparation, review and evaluation of environmental site assessments, the preparation of Activity and Use Limitations, and evaluation and monitoring of compliance with the Massachusetts Contingency Plan;
+- Advice and representation in connection with real estate contamination issues, including the preparation, review, and evaluation of environmental site assessments; the preparation of Activity and Use Limitations; and the evaluation and monitoring of compliance with the Massachusetts Contingency Plan;

 - MEPA and NEPA compliance;